-Our information provides a guide to questions, issues and concerns you may have if you have just separated from your partner.
+This information provides answers to the questions, issues and concerns you may have if you have just separated from your partner.

 Your income after separation